Working in South Korea

 - Work-Net – the major public recruitment portal operated by the Korea Employment Information Service (in Korean).
 Also provides job search and placement information, psychological tests and online career advice.

-There are private employment agencies operating in South Korea, and the country is a member of the International Confederation of Private Employment Agencies (CIETT).
+There are private employment agencies operating in South Korea.
+National and corporate members are also listed at World Employment Confederation.
 Word-of-mouth is another way of finding out about agencies.

 - The Korea Herald – an English-language newspaper with a section for expats